SocialPulse: On-Device Detection of Social Interactions in Naturalistic Settings Using Smartwatch Sensing: Exploration of Multimodal Model for Social Interaction Detection

 To identify the contribution of individual sensors and model components, we conducted an ablation study.
 Specifically, we trained single-sensor models using the same architecture as the multimodal model, restricting the network to a single sensor branch (i.e., retaining only the residual blocks corresponding to one sensor in Figure~\ref{fig:multi_modal_arch} and removing all other modality-specific components).

 Consistent with the multimodal results, the audio-only model substantially outperformed models based on other individual sensors.
-The audio-only configuration achieved a balanced accuracy of 86.41\%, whereas the accelerometer-only model achieved a balanced accuracy of 49.44\% (Table~\ref{single_modal_perf}).
+The audio-only configuration achieved a balanced accuracy of 86.41\%, whereas the accelerometer-only model achieved a balanced accuracy of 49.44\% (Table~\ref{multi_modal_1_modal_perf}).
 This finding underscores the dominant role of acoustic information in distinguishing interaction from non-interaction in naturalistic settings.
+Notably, the audio-only model contains only 0.315 million parameters, compared with 0.63 million parameters for the multimodal model, indicating that strong performance can be achieved with a relatively lightweight configuration.

+We further evaluated whether the audio-only model could benefit from a meta-learner.
+The meta-learner incorporated the predicted probability from the audio-only model, along with the percentage of foreground speech and interaction cues, both derived from audio.
+For a consistent comparison with the multimodal meta-learner, we first evaluated the audio-only meta-learner on the same 33{,}698 windows.
+In this setting, LinearSVC achieved the best performance, with a sensitivity of 91.01\% and a balanced accuracy of 90.39\%, closely matching the performance of the multimodal meta-learner (Table~\ref{meta_learners_perf}).

+We also evaluated the audio-only meta-learner on all 33{,}858 available audio windows and observed similar performance.
+In this case, NearestCentroid performed best, achieving a balanced accuracy of 90.37\%, sensitivity of 90.60\%, specificity of 90.13\%, precision of 88.12\%, and an F1 score of 89.06\%.

+These findings suggest that performance comparable to the multimodal model can be achieved using the audio modality alone.